What is lymphoedema?

 - applied by a trained lymphoedema practitioner

-- uses inelastic (short-stretch) bandages that have a massaging effect
+- uses inelastic (short-stretch) bandages or wraps

-- worn day and night (24 hours)
+- worn day and night.

 - self-applied (you put them on yourself)